 Also of interest is that Glen Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Glen Ridge is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Glen Ridge is a great place for families with children to consider.
+First of all, many other families with children live here, making Glen Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Glen Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Glen Ridge’s overall crime rate is lower than average for the country.

 One downside of living in Glen Ridge, however, is that residents on average have to contend with a long commute, spending on average 34.62 minutes every day commuting to work.
 It is, however, a pedestrian-friendly borough.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-Despite being a small borough, Glen Ridge has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Glen Ridge, a lot of people use the train to get to work every day though Glen Ridge is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Glen Ridge in 2022 was $101,252, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $405,008 for a family of four.